Last Updated on June 29, 2022 by Angela Vaz

 There are different types of personal goals you can set so that you can improve your quality of life in different aspects like:

-- Becoming more mindful and self-aware so that you can be present in the moment
+- Becoming more mindful and self-aware so that you can be present at the moment

 - Embracing that less is indeed more and focusing on experiences rather than objects